The Seattle Roofing Company branded trucks at a job site

 What should I do if a roofing contractor does poor work in Seattle?

 First, document everything with dated photographs before any weather worsens the condition.
-Then: file a workmanship warranty claim with the contractor in writing; file a complaint with WA L&I at lni.wa.gov — they can act against the contractor's license and bond; if the contractor is Directorii-verified, use Directorii's independent claims process; file with the BBB.
+Then: file a workmanship warranty claim with the contractor in writing; file a complaint with WA L&I at lni.wa.gov — they can act against the contractor's license and bond; if the contractor is Directorii-verified, use Directorii's independent claims process; file with the BBB; and file with the Washington State Attorney General's Office under the Consumer Protection Act, which prohibits unfair or deceptive business practices.
 For damages above $10,000, consult a construction attorney.
 The most effective protection is hiring correctly before work begins — which is exactly what this guide is for.

 How far in advance should I schedule a roofing contractor in Seattle?